kumarUjjawal3621/Face_recognition_/README.md

 # Face_recognition_
 Face recognition web app with streamlit.
 People can upload their face's video from which CNN model learns.
-The app can predict then predict their face.
+The app can then predict their face.

 If you want to run this app by yours, you need to have an empty folder named 'single_image' in same directory as of 'app.py'